dpamar/playground-j5v7wq54/markdowns/welcome.md

 However,programs are said to be a bit complex.
 The goal of this playground is to demonstrate that they aren't !

+In case you're wondering : the cover image is the source code of a BF interpreter, written in BF ^^.
+This will be part of a future playground :-)

 # Let's start

 BF is executed on a memory array.
 By default, it's a 30k-cell-long array of 8-bit integers, but some other implementations are more flexible.